LGBTQ culture in Nashville: Canvas

 Canvas is a small gay-friendly bar on Church Street that holds up to 85 people.
 The bar features a small menu and quirky decor accented by warm lighting.

 D'Andrews Bakery & Cafe

 D'Andrews is an LGBT-owned bakery and cafe certified by the National LGBT Chamber of Commerce.
 The bakery/cafe is known for their build-your-own salad bar and their house-made dressings.

 Lipstick Lounge

 Lipstick Lounge is a lesbian-owned, predominantly, lesbian/girl bar in East Nashville.

-Suzy Wong's House of Yum

-Suzy Wong's House of Yum is an Asian bar and restaurant that is known by the LGBT community for their drag shows during lunch and dinner.
-The owner of Suzy Wong's House of Yum is Top Chef contender Arnold Myint.

 The Turnip Truck

 The Turnip Truck is an LGBT-owned natural grocer certified by the LGBT Business Enterprise.